FilipLangr/evolve-atari/README.md

 ## Running

 In `src/` folder, a framework for training programs for openAI environments using Cartesian Genetic Programming is implemented.
+To perform training on Atari game (Boxing game by default), just run:

+`python3.7 atari_evolve.py [RANDOM_STATE]`

-To perform training on Atari game (Boxing game by default), just run `python3.7 atari_evolve.py`.
-You can also specify training parameters and function pool in `atari_config_file.py`, `atari_primitive_set.py` and `cgp_functions.py`.
+where `[RANDOM_STATE]` is optional.
+You can also specify training parameters in `atari_config_file.py`, CGP functions pool in `atari_primitive_set.py` and review all available CGP functions in `cgp_functions.py`.

 Files with `cartpole_` prefix show our CGP framework on a simple CartPole example.

 ## Preliminary experiments
 Jupyter notebook `preliminary_experiments.ipynb` contains our simple implementation of evolutionary algorithm with tournament selection method, crossover using the blending method and mutation.
 It is used to evolve a weight vector for linear model of simple CartPole environment.